 This report provides Transforma Insights’ view on the Generation market.
 This segment comprises Power Generation and Microgeneration.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.
+A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.

-This section begins with a short description of global climate change across the world, which has led countries to depend more on sustainable energy sources, eventually leading to heavy investment in clean energy projects.
-For instance, globally, governments have allocated around USD1.34 trillion to clean energy alternatives since 2020.
+It explains that this has led countries to depend more on sustainable energy sources, eventually leading to heavy investment in clean energy projects.
+For example, in 2024, governments allocated a total of USD370 billion and in 2025, a further USD405 billion was added for clean energy alternatives.
 It then discusses the economic benefits for operators and stresses the importance of IoT solutions in these clean energy technology solutions.
-For example, sensors can be deployed on energy production equipment to gain insights into their operation.
-It also mentions the commonly used data transmission technologies, both for Power Generation as well as for Microgeneration.

 This section has been further categorised into: